openphacts/IdentityMappingService/README.md

 Part 3 path
     The path to the local copies of the file.
     This must be in the local file format.
+    Remember to put the slashes in the direction used by the local system.
+         \ for windows   \ for linux
     If and only if the uriPattern ends with a slash the path must too.
     Remember the loader must have the correct permission to read the file.
     The Loader will NOT write to this path. (so write permissions not required)